dillonhafer/wp-backups/README.md

 About
 -----

-This is a simple bash script for automatic database and file backups, and an easy way to restore backups too.
+This is a simple bash script for automatic database and file backups.
 It looks at wp-config.php for the database configuration needed.

 It does four things:

 1. Create a MySQL dump into wp-backups/daily directory.
 2. Create a .tar.gz file of the site into wp-backups/daily directory.
-3. The weekly task copies the latest .sql file and .tar.gz file from the daily directory into the wp-backups/weekly directory only on Sundays.
+3. Only on Sundays, the weekly task copies the latest .sql file and .tar.gz file from the daily directory into the wp-backups/weekly directory.
 4. Keeps only the last five backups in daily and weekly folders.

 Setup
 -----

-You will need to have Ruby >= 1.8.7 to use.
+You will need to have Ruby >= 1.8.7 to use (I'm working on removing this dependancy).
 Simply FTP the script to the site's root directory of your WordPress install and make it executable (i.e. chmod +x wp-backup.sh), and then create a cron job to run it everyday.

-Rake Tasks
+Script's Tasks
 ----------

-**Creates a daily, and a weekly backup on Sundays.**
+**Creates a database and website backup.**

 ```bash
 ./wp-backup.sh